korodit/sn-themes/README.md

 Repository for community contributed themes for [Standard Notes](https://standardnotes.org/).

 ## Installing
 Third-party themes can be installed by clicking on "Extensions" > "Import Extension" in your StandardNotes webapp or desktop app, pasting the install link and pressing enter.

-Third-party themes do not require StandardNotes extended but are not compatible with the StandardNotes mobile app.
+Third-party desktop themes do not require StandardNotes extended.
+Most third-party themes are not compatible with the mobile app, if they are, you will still need a StandardNotes Extended account for mobile themes.

 ## Themes